archiverjs/node-archiver/README.md

 #### date `string|Date`

 Sets the file date.
-This can be any valid date string or object.
+This can be any valid date string or instance.
 Defaults to current time in locale.

 #### store `boolean`